krasi-georgiev/development/networking/README.md

-# Access devices behind a firewall or behind a LTE router
+# Access devices behind a firewall or behind a LTE router or a firewall

 ## Using Balena
  - Create tunnel to the ssh server